front-commerce/developers.front-commerce.com/docs/create-a-ui-component.md

 and running, you can view your new story in `molecules > MediaCard`.

-Now that you've done that, you can edit the MediaCard component, save, and view the changes live in your browser.
+Now that you've done that, you can edit the MediaCard component, save, and view changes live in your browser.

 <figure style="margin: 1em 0; max-width: 50rem;">
 <img src="https://storybook.js.org/static/demo.f13d28a7.gif" alt="Demo of Storybook hot reloading" />